afxz/supreme-rock/README.md

 - The bot scrapes the "Download" button link from the main page and follows it to find the Canva link.
 - It keeps track of the last posted link in memory to ensure it doesn't repost the same link.
 - The bot does not read channel messages; it relies on its internal tracking.
+- If the latest link is the same as the last posted link, it will not post it again, preventing duplicate posts.

 ## Admin Features
 - `/start`: Initialize the bot (admin group only).